DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 "Well, I want too, you know?"

 "I know.
 You want to surpass your old man, right?
-Like how many tens of times I heard this story?"
+Like how many dozens of times I heard this story?"

 "Think you lost one digit, it is at least one hundred."